 In their Cult Movies interview from 1994, Frank Henenlotter and Rudolph Grey accused director Stephen C. Apostolof of doing the same basic thing with Eddie's 1970s scripts, but the Apostolof films are much more eccentric in their own way than The Lawless Rider and allow for more of Eddie's personality to shine through, as well as his language.
 Since Steve Apostolof was not a native speaker of English, he might have deferred to Eddie when it came to dialogue.
 As the quote above indicates, on the other hand, Johnny Carpenter had some definite ideas about how the characters in his movies should speak.

 |Nancy James meets Freno Frost.|

-Although the local sheriff (Weldon Bascom) and Marshall Brady (Douglass Dumbrille) try to keep the peace, the greedy, violence-loving Frost really runs the town.
+Although the local sheriff (Weldon Bascom) and Marshal Brady (Douglass Dumbrille) try to keep the peace, the greedy, violence-loving Frost really runs the town.
 He makes his money through cattle rustling, and he wants to wrangle a controlling interest in a cattle ranch owned and operated by Texas Rose Bascom (herself).
 He intends to do this through Rose's punk kid brother, Jim (Frankie Darro), who already owes Frost money and who seems poised to fall into a life of crime in his foolish quest for status and power.
 Rose has no intention of kowtowing to Frost, however, and violently rejects Frost's sleazy, opportunistic offer of marriage.
-Meanwhile, virtuous Deputy Marshall Johnny Carpenter (himself) has reluctantly tendered his resignation to Marshall Brady so that he may return home to the family ranch and help his sister.
+Meanwhile, virtuous Deputy Marshal Johnny Carpenter (himself) has reluctantly tendered his resignation to Marshal Brady so that he may return home to the family ranch and help his sister.